Mansour Group: MMID

-MMID, formally known as El Mansour & El Maghraby Investment and Development Company, manages a diverse investment portfolio of financial institutions, industrial projects, real estate, information technology, telecom, tourism, and media and entertainment.
-MMID is a major shareholder in Crédit Agricole Egypt, and in Palm Hills Development, Egypt’s second largest real estate developer, which as of October 2015 was working on 14 projects covering 13 million square meters.
+El Mansour & El Maghraby Investment and Development Company (MMID) manages a diverse investment portfolio of financial institutions, industrial projects, real estate, information technology, telecom, tourism, and media and entertainment.
+MMID is a major shareholder in Crédit Agricole Egypt, and in Palm Hills Developments, Egypt’s second largest real estate developer, which as of October 2015 was working on 14 projects covering 13 million square meters.

 ManSports

 In 2021, the Mansour Group invested $120 million in a takeover of Right to Dream Academy and announced it was forming a new entity, ManSports.